Glossaries Usage Guide

 Download glossary-example.tbx

-For glossaries containing a large number of entries (e.g., more than one thousand entries), it is recommended that you first edit the .xlsx or .tbx file locally and then upload it for higher efficiency.
+For terminology databases containing a large number of entries (e.g., over a thousand), it is recommended to first edit the .xlsx or .tbx file locally before uploading, as this is more efficient.

 tutorial